MacRover/Rover/ROS_WS/src/simulation/README.md

 ========================================================================

 1. Launch the world with the arm model first:

+    Arm only:

        roslaunch simulation test_world.launch model:=arm

+   Arm with rover:

+       roslaunch simulation test_world.launch model:=rover_with_arm

 2. If you want to control the arm, then you have to run the joint_state_controller under control package.
 This create the controllers for the joints, which will take in angle commands.
 The command for it is: